bimohxh/uiset/README.md

 ```

 - `name`: Resource name, required.
+- `summary`: An english brief description of the resource, required。
-- `summary`: A brief description of the resource, required。
+- `summary_zh`: A chinese brief description of the resource, required。
 - `website`: Resource website address, required.
 - `github`: The GitHub open source address of the resource, optional.
 - `license`: Resource license agreement, optional (`name` and `url` must be filled in at least one)。